eluzix/claritus-website/content/ambassadors.md

 type: ambassadors
 ---

-Our referral plan is our appreciation program to give back to our customers like you for being our ambassadors.
+We consider our referral program to be our appreciation program to give back to our loyal customers like you for being our ambassadors.

-We wanted to simplify it for you.
-All you have to do is be a customer of Claritus and recommend it to your friends and colleagues.
+Here at Claritus we like to keep it simple.
+All you have to do is be a customer of Claritus and recommend Claritus to your friends and colleagues.

 Once your friend has signed up, let us know at [hello@Claritus.io](hello@Claritus.io), and both of you will get $50 worth of credits* towards your subscription.

-That's our way of saying thank you.
+This is our way of saying thank you for being a loyal customer!

 {{< rawhtml >}}
 <div class="terms-title">* Ambassador terms apply.</div>